sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 ### How to map values from a repeating node into a single node using conditions
 In this new mapping pattern I want to show you what’s the best way to map some values from a repeating node into a single node base in some conditions.

+### Calling an external assembly from Custom XSLT in BizTalk Server Maps
+So is usual in complex maps to have scripting functoid with custom inline XSLT, and sometimes is useful to call custom .Net components directly from XSLT.

+To illustrate this functionality, I decided to create a Class Library project: MapperExtensionsFunctions with a simple class where it is implemented a method to format the numbers in three decimal places:

 ## Advance Properties